neilck/paste-review-reminder/README.md

 It will automatically:

-1. Wrap the code in `//#region TODO: review generated/pasted code` and `//#endregion` comments
-2. Highlight the lines with a background color
+1. Highlight the lines with a background color
-3. Add a CodeLens "Dismiss Review Reminder" button above the region
+2. Add a "❌ Dismiss All Review Highlights" CodeLens button at the first highlighted line
+3. Save the highlights so they persist across sessions

+## Usage

+### Automatic Highlighting

+1. Paste or AI-generate a large block of code
+2. Lines are immediately highlighted
+3. CodeLens appears at the first highlighted line

+### Dismissing Highlights

+**Method 1: Move cursor** (dismiss individual lines)

+- Simply move your cursor to any highlighted line
+- That line is immediately unhighlighted
+- If you create a gap, the region splits into multiple regions

+**Method 2: Click CodeLens** (dismiss entire region)

+- Click "❌ Dismiss All Review Highlights" above the region
+- All highlights in that region are removed

+**Method 3: Command Palette**

+- Press `Ctrl+Shift+P`
+- Type "Dismiss Review Highlights"
+- Dismisses the region containing your cursor

 ## Configuration